Carmen-Martinez/DressFit_Prediction/README.md

-# Capstone-2
+# Capstone 2

-Second Capstone using Supervised Learning Models
+Say Yes To The Dress

+I will be using supervised learning models to construct a way to predict if a dress will fit or not.